M66B/NetGuard/FAQ.md

 Be aware that NetGuard will allow traffic to an application when the screen is on and the condition 'when screen on' is enabled.

+<a name="FAQ57"></a>
+**(57) Why does NetGuard use so much data?**

+Basically NetGuard doesn't use data itself.
+However, a lot of Android versions incorrectly account data of other applications flowing through NetGuard to NetGuard instead of to the applications.
+The data usage of other applications will be zero with NetGuard enabled in this case.

+tl;dr; the total data usage of your device will be the same with and without NetGuard.

 <br />

 **NetGuard is supported for phones and tablets only, so not for other device types like on a television or in a car.**